Camillus Archibong Etokudoh: Biography

 Born in Ikot Uko Etor in Essien Udim local government area of Akwa Ibom State, Archibong was ordained a priest on 2 July 1978.
 He served as Titular Bishop of Capra and Auxiliary Bishop of Ikot Ekpene from 1988 to 1989 and as Bishop of Ikot Ekpene from 1989 to 2009.

-Pope Benedict XVI named him Bishop of Harcourt on 4 May 2009.
+Pope Benedict XVI named him Bishop of Port Harcourt on 4 May 2009.

 Pope Francis accepted his resignation on 9 April 2025.